Surface energy: Wetting of high- and low-energy substrates

 The energy of the bulk component of a solid substrate is determined by the types of interactions that hold the substrate together.
 High-energy substrates are held together by bonds, while low-energy substrates are held together by forces.
 Covalent, ionic, and metallic bonds are much stronger than forces such as van der Waals and hydrogen bonding.
 High-energy substrates are more easily wetted than low-energy substrates.
 In addition, more complete wetting will occur if the substrate has a much higher surface energy than the liquid.

-Surface energy modification techniques
+Modification techniques

 The most commonly used surface modification protocols are plasma activation, wet chemical treatment, including grafting, and thin-film coating.
 Surface energy mimicking is a technique that enables merging the device manufacturing and surface modifications, including patterning, into a single processing step using a single device material.

 Many techniques can be used to enhance wetting.
 Surface treatments, such as corona treatment, plasma treatment and acid etching, can be used to increase the surface energy of the substrate.
 Additives can also be added to the liquid to decrease its surface tension.
 This technique is employed often in paint formulations to ensure that they will be evenly spread on a surface.